Words by Niall McCauley

 For years we’ve talked about bringing the outdoors indoors.
 Well, now is the time to take the next step - welcoming the more natural elements of the landscape and all the benefits they can offer back into our gardens.

 Embracing nature in our gardens is growing in popularity, with terms like biodiversity, rewilding, and no-mow trending in magazines and online.
 But why?
 And more importantly, how can we achieve it?
-Spoiler alert - I’m going to give you permission to ease up a bit and let yourself (and your garden) go a little wild!
+Spoiler alert - I’m going to give you permission to let yourself (and your garden) go a little wild!

 The No-Mow Lawn

 he idea behind no-mow is super simple.
 It’s an easy, and surprisingly satisfying way to quickly boost your garden’s biodiversity.
 By letting your grass grow, it provides just enough meadow-like messiness and variety to attract and sustain wildlife.

 Seduced by the idea of less grass cutting (to my shame I hate grass cutting with a passion!) and boosting biodiversity in the garden, last year I stopped mowing a lot of my grass in favour of a no mow lawn.

 The diversity of plants and flowers that popped up was incredible.
 They just hadn’t had a chance to flourish - held back by the lawnmower’s blades each week.
 A word of caution from a battle-weary gardener however!